 Without closing the "doodlepatch.maxpat" file, switch back to the tutorial patcher and look at the "draw" and "see" button objects when the patcher is unlocked.
 Notice that they trigger message boxes containing the messages and , respectively, sent into the second inlet of the bpatcher objects.

 Look in the bpatcher patch and see what the second inlet is connected to.
 Notice that it talks to a thispatcher object.
 The thispatcher object provides functionality for controlling the appearance of a patcher file, including its size, position on the screen, and whether the title bar is visible or not.
 When used within a bpatcher file, the thispatcher object can scroll the interface of the bpatcher object based on coordinates provided with the message.
-This allows our master tutorial patcher to switch between two different viewpoints on the same bpatcher file - in this case, the "draw" view and the "see view".
+This allows our main tutorial patcher to switch between two different viewpoints on the same bpatcher file - in this case, the "draw" view and the "see view".

 Arguments for bpatcher objects